Bitcoin (BTC) price prediction 2020

 You're probably be well aware that cryptocurrencies are highly volatile, and Bitcoin is no exception.
 The price of Bitcoin can rise of fall sharply in a short space of time, as influenced by a variety of factors.
 You’ll need to carefully consider all the issues that could potentially lead to growth or decline in the currency’s value.

-If you’re thinking of buying Bitcoin, make sure you consider the following:
+Many of these factors could affect Bitcoin's long term outlook, with or without coronavirus.
+So if you’re thinking of buying Bitcoin, make sure you also consider the following:

 What could drive Bitcoin’s growth?